-- Some more advanced LES models introduce transport effects by solving an equation for the turbulent kinetic energy and using double filtering to find out more information about the sub-grid scales. - Clearly, these models are more expensive than the algebraic models. - However, they give information about the modeled TKE. - These models are also a good choice. - One equation TKE LES models (standard and dynamic) are often available in many CFD solvers.
+- Some more advanced LES models introduce transport effects by solving an equation for the turbulent kinetic energy and using double filtering to find out more information about the sub-grid scales. - Clearly, these models are more expensive than the algebraic models. - However, they give information about the modeled TKE. - These models are also a good choice. - One equation TKE LES models (standard and dynamic) are often available in many CFD solvers. - The one equation TKE LES models (standard or dynamic) are recommended over the Smagorinsky and WALE models.

-- 5. A few mesh resolution guidelines and rough estimates for LES/DES simulations - 6.
+- 1. SRS simulations - 2.
+LES equations Filtered Navier-Stokes equations - 3.
+Sub-grid scale models for LES - 4.
+DES brief review - 5.
+A few mesh resolution guidelines and rough estimates for LES/DES simulations - 6.
 Final remarks on LES/DES turbulence models